bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 So about a month ago, the BIP was finalized, roughly.
 What does that mean right now?
-Are there wallets that have implemented, has BitHook or implemented it yet, Shorz?
+Has BitHook or implemented it yet, Sjors?

 Speaker 2: 00:55:52